If you're at risk of having your home repossessed, the Home Owners' Support Fund may be able to help you.

-These schemes help home owners who find it difficult to pay their mortgage – or loans secured against their property – to stay in their homes.
+These schemes help home owners who find it difficult to pay their mortgage, or other loans secured against their property, to stay in their homes.

 A secured loan is money you borrow that's secured against an asset you own, usually your home.